Art destruction

-Intentional destruction

-Of artwork designed to be destroyed
+Temporary artwork

 Many works of visual art are intended by the artist to be temporary.
-They may be created in media which the artist knows to be temporary, such as sand, or they may be designed specifically to be destroyed.
-Often the destruction takes place during a ceremony or special event highlighting the destruction.
-Examples of this type of art include:
+They may be created in media which the artist knows to be temporary, such as sand, or they may be designed specifically to be recycled.
+Often the destruction takes place during a ceremony or special event.
+Examples of this type of art include street painting, sand art such as sandcastles, ice sculptures and edible art.